projectara/bootrom-tools/README.md

 * `--passin pass:<string>`: Use the specified string as the passphrase
 * `--passin stdin`: Read the passphrase from standard input
 * `--passin prompt`: Prompt for password (this is default behaviour).
 You can use ^C to exit this if needed
-* `--retry`: If `-passin prompt' is specified, exit with an error status if the password is invalid.
+* `--no-retry`: If `-passin prompt' is specified, exit with an error status if the password is invalid.
 If not specified, then it will re-prompt for a valid password.
-* `--check`:
+* `--check`: Check that the parameters are sound, that the specified TFTF file exists, and that the password is correct, but do not modify the TFTF file.
+(Optional)
 * `-v`: Verbose mode
-* `<tftf-file>...`: One or more TFTF files to display
+* `<tftf-file>...`: One or more TFTF files to sign

 ### create-ffff
 **create-ffff**